-In Synaptic, go to Settings/Repositories, select the Third Party Software tab, click Add, type apt-get update, and then click the Reload button on the toolbar.
+In Synaptic, go to Settings/Repositories, select the Third Party Software tab, click Add, type one of the two lines above, and then click the Reload button on the toolbar.

 This adds a new source line at the end of /etc/apt/sources.list.